priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/rds_deployment.md

 ![Screenshot (280)](https://user-images.githubusercontent.com/92315883/209741254-55b40b52-1c56-482a-ab48-e33f510a1cf6.png)

 Now, we can connect to RDS using the above Endpoint.
-And we also have to use the `user` and `password` mentioned in `credential.tf` file.
+And we also have to use the `user` and `password` mentioned in the `credential.tf` file.

 ```console
 mysql -h {{Endpoint}} -u {{user}} -p {{password}}